YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-03-27-linear-regression.markdown

 layout: post
 title:  "Linear Regression in Python"
 ref: welcome
-date:   2020-03-27 09:48:44 +0100
+date:   2020-03-27
 categories: algorithms
 lang: en
 ---
 Linear regression, as its name suggests, solves a regression problem.
 It is a simple approach for supervised learning and is especially useful for predicting a quantitative response.
+Depending on the number of predictors `x`, we can classify linear regression models into two types: binary linear regression and multiple linear regression.

+For this tutorial, we are going to use multiple linear regression to predict the chance of graduate school admissions.
 The dataset can be downloaded [here][here].

 We can import all the required libraries and our dataset: